 - How To Use Segments

 How To Create a New Dashboard in Google Analytics

 - Click on Customization on the left side of the screen.

 - Select Dashboards.

-- Press Create to create a new dashboard.
+- Click the Create button to create a new dashboard.

 - Click on Blank Canvas for a clean view of your Reveal data.